What Did Brigham Young Really Say When He Said Interracial Marriage Meant ‘Death on the Spot’?

 “I should certainly be against the pro-slavery side of the question…I have not much love for them, only in the Gospel.
 I would cause them to repent, if I could, and make them good men and a good community.
 I have no fellowship for their avarice, blindness, and ungodly actions.”

 Brigham Young continued in the same approach to the slave question in the manner of his predecessor, Joseph Smith, towards the U.S. South and slavery, which strongly desired that slave masters forsake their ways and come to know the true gospel, a position Joseph Smith learned from the New Testament.
 The optimism behind this approach hoped that slave masters would peacefully end slavery themselves, or at the very least, treat their servants as brothers in Christ, even if that meant freeing them.
 Clearly, Young demonstrated no love for the pro-slavery crowd in his remarks.
-Such diplomacy ideally would have been more desirable than the Civil War’s devastation and terrible loss of life.

-If a statement is overused again and again for an apparent agenda, in this case to smear an organization, it is unwise to jump to conclusions before viewing all the available evidence.
+If a statement is overused again and again for an apparent agenda, in this case, to smear an organization, it is unwise to jump to conclusions before viewing all the available evidence.
 As Latter-day Saints, we are faced with the two-fold challenge of spreading the Gospel while coming face-to-face with those seeking the truth, and whose progress has been hindered by negative spin against the Church.

 Journal of Discourses, Brigham Young, Vol. 10 BYU, Provo, UT (1865) page 110.